 David Leapley taught instrumental music for 30 years in public schools in Ohio and has taught trumpet to students at all levels for over 35 years.
 A former member of the Springfield Symphony Orchestra, he has performed with the Columbus Symphony and various dance bands and combos in the Dayton-Springfield area.
+Dave is a member of the Ohio Valley British Brass Band and is the director of the Greene County Adult Concert Band.
 He holds a Bachelor of Music degree from Capital University and a master’s degree from The Ohio State University.
 Dave has studied with Ray Eubanks, Richard Suddendorf, Carmine Caruso, and Lowell “Bud” Arthur.
+Dave has also studied with Bert Truax, a former member of the Dallas and Philadelphia orchestras and a student of James Stamp.
 He is a member of the National Association for Music Education and the International Trumpet Guild, and has served as a district president and contest chairperson for the Ohio Music Education Association.
-Dave joined the Wittenberg faculty in 2012. firstname.lastname@example.org
+Dave joined the Wittenberg faculty in 2012. email@example.com

 Will Mattox earned a B.S. in economics from Vanderbilt University, B.M. in vocal performance at Wittenberg, and an M.M. in vocal performance at Texas Christian University.
 His recent operatic roles include Melchior in Menotti’s Amahl and the Night Visitors, Amida in Cavalli’s L’Ormindo, Dr. Falke in Strauss’s Die Fledermaus, Papageno in Mozart’s Die Zauberflöte, and Morales in Bizet’s Carmen.
 His recent recital performances have included Schubert’s Schwanengesang and song cycles Die schöne Müllerin and Winterreise.
 Will has performed with the Springfield Symphony Orchestra, Choral Arts of Springfield, Dayton Opera, Fort Worth Opera, Regal Opera (Texas), and Tarrant Opera Project (Texas).
 He is a staff member of the American Institute of Musical Studies (AIMS), a summer program for singers in Graz, Austria.
 Mr. Mattox is a member of Pi Kappa Lambda (an honorary music society) and a member of the Springfield Symphony Orchestra’s board of trustees.
 He joined the Wittenberg faculty in fall 2013. firstname.lastname@example.org